 Dole Whip is — in its most well-known form — pineapple soft-serve.
 While both flavor and serving-styles can vary, when people think of Dole Whip, most conjure up an image of the pineapple treat served up swirled in a cup, or in a float with pineapple juice.

-It’s loved not only for its bright tropical flavor, but it’s also appreciated as a snack that almost all guests can enjoy since it’s fat-free, gluten-free, and most fruit-flavored varieties (including the famous pineapple) are vegan.
+It’s loved not only for its bright tropical flavor, but it’s also appreciated as a snack that almost all guests can enjoy since it’s fat-free, gluten-free, cholesterol-free, and most fruit-flavored varieties (including the famous pineapple) are vegan.
 Cool and refreshing (with a lower calorie count than most park snacks), there’s a lot to love about Dole Whip!

 Let’s take a look at this treat’s timeline, first in Disneyland and then in Walt Disney World!

 Dole Whip in Disneyland